presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 .. shortanswer:: ps6_5_a

-   What line(s) of code in the above code window do what's mentioned in the flowchart's Box 1? **FEEDBACK FIX TBA**
+   What line(s) of code in the above code window do what's mentioned in the flowchart's Box 1?

 .. shortanswer:: ps6_5_b